PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/AWS-cloud-account-onboarding.md

    "groupIds": [
        "<groupId>"
    ],
-   "name": "<account name as to be added in prisma>", "roleArn": "<iam-role-arn>",
+   "name": "<account name to be added in prisma>", "roleArn": "<iam-role-arn>",
    "features": [
        {